BryanKoo/english-inflection/README.md

 * numbers may have plural (fifty > fifties), thus their pluralization should be supported
 * pronouns may have plural but mostly is not inflection but another word (I > we), except for 'other' (other > others)

-## Adjective/adverb comparative and superlative (some determiners as well)
+## Adjective/adverb(some determiners as well) comparative and superlative
 Adjective and adverbs are inflected to express comparison.
 * There are 3 spellings after inflection when a word has 1 syllable.
   * positive - original form that can be found in English dictionary